partjs/partjs/README.md

 PartJS
 =============

 Built heavily based on Drywall, a user system for Node.js.
-PartJS is a package of single-page application biolerplates.
+PartJS is a package of single-page application boilerplates.

 It is developed for Mokoversity Farm.
 [See Mokoversity Farm.](https://www.mokoversity.com/farm)